4DVibes/zenmark/src/docs/prd.md

 - Cloud sync capabilities
 - Browser extension integration
 - Collaborative features
+- **UI/UX Overhaul**: Evaluate and integrate `shadcn/ui` for a more modern design aesthetic and robust component library, potentially rebuilding parts of the application for improved maintainability and user experience.

 ## 7. Success Metrics
 - **Engagement**: 80% of users manage bookmarks in <5 minutes.